 The agency’s Housing Choice Voucher Program, commonly referred to as Section 8, was established in 1975.
 In 1995, the Housing Authority began operating its homeownership programs.
 Beginning in 2000, the agency experienced a resurgence of affordable housing development activity with the construction of about 2,000 units of quality affordable housing.
 Over 2,600 households were added to the Housing Choice Voucher Program in 2011.

-Today, the Houston Housing Authority serves more than 60,000 low-income Houstonians, the most in the agency’s history, including over 17,000 families housed through the Housing Choice Voucher Program and another 5,500 living in 25 public housing and tax credit developments around the city.
-HHA also administers the nation’s third-largest voucher program exclusively serving homeless veterans.
+Today, the Houston Housing Authority provides affordable homes and services to more than 60,000 low-income Houstonians, including over 17,000 families housed through the Housing Choice Voucher Program, 4,200 living in 19 public housing and tax credit developments, and an additional 716 in project-based voucher developments around the city.
+HHA also administers one of the nation’s largest voucher programs exclusively serving homeless veterans.